-- Our business is susceptible to fluctuations in China's real estate industry, which may materially and adversely affect our results of operations. - Our business may be materially and adversely affected by government measures aimed at China's real estate industry. - We may fail to compete effectively, which could significantly reduce our market share and materially and adversely affect our business, financial condition and results of operations. - Failure to continue to develop and expand our content, service offerings and features, and to develop or incorporate the technologies that support them, could jeopardize our competitive position. - Failure to attract and retain qualified personnel at a reasonable cost could jeopardize our competitive position. - We derive a substantial portion of our revenues from several major urban centers in China, and we face market risk due to our concentration in these major urban areas. - Regulation of the internet industry in China, including censorship of information distributed over the internet and the complex and evolving Chinese and international laws and regulations regarding data privacy and cybersecurity, may materially and adversely affect our business.
+- Our business is susceptible to fluctuations in China's real estate industry, which may materially and adversely affect our results of operations. - Our business may be materially and adversely affected by government measures aimed at China's real estate industry. - We may fail to compete effectively, which could significantly reduce our market share and materially and adversely affect our business, financial condition and results of operations. - Failure to continue to develop and expand our content, service offerings and features, and to develop or incorporate the technologies that support them, could jeopardize our competitive position. - Failure to attract and retain qualified personnel at a reasonable cost could jeopardize our competitive position. - We derive a substantial portion of our revenues from several major urban centers in China, and we face market risk due to our concentration in these major urban areas. - We are required to comply with PRC and other applicable laws relating to privacy and cybersecurity.
+The improper use or disclosure of data could have a material and adverse effect on our business and prospects.